Lists

 The GWM Ora offers distinctive retro styling both inside and out.
 While storage space is modest, passenger space is generous.

-Pricing for the 2024 model however will resume from $39,990 to $51,990 before on-road costs, the Ora EV provides up to 420km of claimed WLTP driving range featuring a quirky two-tone colour design, and a seven-year, unlimited kilometre vehicle warranty as standard.
+The Ora EV provides between 310km to 420km of claimed WLTP driving range featuring a quirky two-tone colour design, and a seven-year, unlimited kilometre vehicle warranty as standard.

 All Ora models will be eligible for the various state government incentives and the FBT exemption which is available through a novated lease.
 You can request a quote by clicking the image below.